The weather is definitely not something we can control, so we often cannot control what happens in severe weather conditions.

 But, according to police investigators, insurers, and courts, lack of control is not a given in all weather-related car accidents.
 Many times, one party could have done more to prevent an accident.
 Other times, a party’s behaviors greatly contributed to the cause or severity of an accident, even if weather played a large part.

 These nuances make deciding where the fault lies in a severe weather accident far from a cut and dry matter.
-Accident injury victims must often hire a car accident attorney to help them examine the facts of their weather-related accident and present them in a way that establishes clear fault.
+People injured in accidents that weren’t their fault must often hire a car accident attorney to help them examine the facts of their weather-related accident and present them in a way that establishes clear fault.

 Why It Could Still Be Your Fault

-Many severe weather auto accident victims think they can point to the obviousness of the dangerous conditions at the time.
+Many people injured in severe weather auto accidents think they can point to the obviousness of the dangerous conditions at the time.
 The roads may have been slippery, for instance, if runoff and mud got in the way of traction between tire treads and asphalt.

 However, courts may feel that this same obviousness should have prompted a change in driving behaviors to respond to the conditions.
 When establishing this type of driver negligence, they always ask questions like “Was the hazard obvious enough to avoid or cause the driver to completely slow down?” or “Should the driver have known an appropriate technique to respond to the hazard?”